Skip to content

 A coordinator agent decides what to delegate, to whom, and when.

-Trade-off: More flexible but harder to debug.
-The supervisor needs sufficient context to delegate well (see Delegation Decision).
+Trade-off: more flexible but harder to debug.
+The supervisor needs enough context to delegate well (see Delegation Decision).

-Example: An agent receives "make this codebase production-ready" and decomposes into: security review, test coverage, documentation.
+Example: an agent receives "make this codebase production-ready" and decomposes it into security review, test coverage, and documentation.

 Pattern Task structure Parallelism Flexibility